FAIRmat-NFDI/AreaA-Examples/tutorial13/part2/README.md

 ## YAML schema
-We will use a custom YAML schema to define `TemperatureRamp` section which inherits `ProcessStep` basesection and adds two new quantities: `Initial Temperature` and `Final Temperature`.
+We will use a custom YAML schema to define `TemperatureRamp` section which inherits `ProcessStep` base section and adds two new quantities: `Initial Temperature` and `Final Temperature`.
 We also define `Sintering` section which uses `TemperatureRamp` to define its steps.